March 18, 2026

 The best sales framework in the world produces mediocre results if you don't have enough qualified conversations happening.
 Most AI agency owners close well when they're on calls — the real bottleneck is getting enough of the right people on calls in the first place.

 That's the exact problem Ciela AI is designed to solve.
-Ciela clones your voice, publishes daily LinkedIn content that positions you as the go-to expert in your niche, identifies your ideal prospects across LinkedIn, and initiates conversations that convert to booked calls — all while you focus on delivery.
+Ciela is the all-in-one sales platform for AI agency owners — LinkedIn outreach, cold email, power dialer, CRM, contracts, and payments all under one roof.
+It clones your voice, publishes daily content that positions you as the go-to expert in your niche, identifies your ideal prospects, and initiates multi-channel conversations that convert to booked calls — all while you focus on delivery.
 Most Ciela users get their first high-intent reply within the first week.

 If you're ready to combine a great sales framework with a pipeline that actually fills itself, Ciela AI offers a 7-day free trial at $99/month.
-Start generating client conversations on LinkedIn today.
+Start generating client conversations today.
+For a complete multi-channel approach to building your pipeline, see our guide on AI agency client acquisition channels.

 Join 215+ AI Agency Owners